Elements of the Program Review

 The on-campus visit opens with a working dinner where the team meets with the program chair and other program faculty members.
 The next day, there is a meeting with the review team, along with representatives of the Provost’s Office, the Dean’s office of the respective school, and The Graduate School.
 Representatives from the program being reviewed are not present at the opening meeting.
 The visit closes with an exit interview with the team and this same group.
 The program chair, in consultation with the chair of the review team and The Graduate School, plans the remainder of the visit.

 During their visit, the team typically interviews program faculty and students, and often alumni, as well as meeting with key external constituents or internal working groups.
-Unless there are specific requests by the team, it is at the program’s discretion to determine how to select and group individuals for these meetings.
-These participants may include directors of program degree programs (e.g., undergraduate, master’s, doctoral), research groups, key committees, and/or representatives of other units or groups that play a critical role in the program's work.
-Depending on the size of the Program, it is advisable to build in opportunities for certain groups to meet with the Review Team alone (e.g., assistant professors, associate professors, and graduate students).
-A schedule of all individual, one-on-one meetings is not generally recommended.
+Unless there are specific requests by the team, it is at the program's discretion to determine how to select and group individuals for these meetings while keeping guidance from The Graduate School in mind.
+These participants may include directors of program degree programs (e.g., undergraduate, master's, doctoral), research groups, key committees, and/or representatives of other units or groups that play a critical role in the program's work.
+Depending on the size of the Program, it is advisable to build in opportunities for certain groups to meet with the Review Team alone (e.g., assistant professors, associate professors, graduate students, and the unit chair or director).
+A schedule of all individual, one-on-one meetings is not recommended, though the schedule may have one 20-30 minute "open session" for any individual drop-ins or provide a way for someone to contact the team individually if desired.
+Open blocks of writing time are not necessary to schedule, instead spending time while on site in active meetings gathering information.
 Program leadership should not be present at every session during the site visit.
 (See attached sample schedules.)

 In some cases, it is appropriate for the team to visit off-campus facilities, e.g., the Institute of Marine Sciences in Morehead City (Department of Earth, Marine, and Environmental Sciences), Art Lab Facility and Hanes Art Center (Department of Art and Art History).
 The team may ask to examine sample student files, or dissertations and theses, or to review other additional material/data.